List of Perfume Notes

 Aquatic Accord - Aquatic notes have a light and clean energy layer with notes like salty ocean water or warm spring rain accords, include cooling aquatic aroma with notes such as water lily or water myacinth.

 Arnica - Wolfsbane.
-Dried flower heads used in astringents, very harmful.
+Dried flower heads used in astringents, very harmful if ingested.
 Sweet scent of apple.

 Bay Oil - Oil of Myrica.
 Distilled from the leaves of Bayberry (Wax Myrtle; Waxberry; Candleberry.)